HEP-KBFI/gaia-tools/docs/Galactocentric_transformation.md

 ![ICRS](figures/ICRS.png){: style="height:330px"}
 ![Cartesian](figures/Cartesian.png){: style="height:365px"}

+An important argument in the above example is the 'is_bayes' flag.
+If True, the function will search for distance estimates using the column name 'r_est', expecting all distances to be in units of [pc].
+If False, the function will use the inverse parallax as the distance estimates.

 Now we can transform the Galactocentric Cartesian coordinates x, y, z to Galactocentric Cylindrical coordinates r, $\varphi$, z.
+The only difference from the previous example is the flag 'include_cylindrical = True'.

 Here's an example:
 ```py